Ninjamamia/ground-branch-enhanced-mod/README.md

 Defaults to `before round start`, reproducing vanilla behavior.

-**Randomise insert point**

-Two mission settings to control the minimum and maximum number of insert points to enable.
-The actual value will be randomly selected between min and max.

-Both defaults to `50` so all possible insertion points are used, reproducing vanilla behavior.

 **Multiple laptops**

 Two mission settings to control the minimum and maximum number of laptops to place in game.
 The